-No Sub Indicator Variable 1 see The student must understand the condition of the problem in a particular question, such as: what data or information is obtainable in creating basic animation, text animation, and motion guide animation; what is the core of the problem needs to be solved; if there are any necessary requirements that need to be met in creating basic multimedia animation, text animation, and motion guide animation.
-2 plan The student identifies the pattern of animation used in deciding the

-objects, images, frame by frame

-requirement of what will be used,

-tools, and so forth.

-The student must be able to think of

-the necessary and supporting steps

-to solve the problem that s/he is

-facing, such as in creating

-multimedia moving text animation

-s/he tries to look into other types of

-moving ball animation.

-3 do The student examines each step of
+No Sub Var- iable Indicator 1 see The student must understand the condition of the problem in a particular question, such as: what data or information is obtainable in creating basic animation, text animation, and motion guide animation; what is the core of the problem needs to be solved; if there are any necessary requirements that need to be met in creating basic multimedia animation, text animation, and motion guide animation.
+2 plan The student identifies the pattern of animation used in deciding the objects, images, frame by frame requirement of what will be used, tools, and so forth.
+The student must be able to think of the necessary and supporting steps to solve the problem that s/he is facing, such as in creating multimedia moving text animation s/he tries to look into other types of moving ball animation.
+3 do The student examines each step of the

-the plan and writes the way to

-create multimedia in detail to

-ensure that each step is correct

-Student executes the steps in the

-plan to create multimedia

-animation

-4 check The student must try to thoroughly

-re-examine and re-evaluate each

-step of the solution s/he executed to

-create multimedia.

-To check the result of the animation

-made, s/he can use the tools
+No Sub Var- iable Indicator plan and writes the way to create multimedia in detail to ensure that each step is correct Student executes the steps in the plan to create multimedia animation 4 check The student must try to thoroughly re-examine and re-evaluate each step of the solution s/he executed to create multimedia.
+To check the result of the animation made, s/he can use the tools available in the flash software.